Kuttoh/sample_website/README.md

-A sample website for learning HTML using Learenough material
+A sample website for learning HTML using Learnenough material